 “Making sites that can refactor themselves for small screens is just the beginning.”

 — Matthew Carver, The New Rules of the Responsive Web

 In his original article published on A List Apart, Marcotte cites responsive architecture, which explores how physical spaces “respond to the presence of people passing through them”.
 He also mentions interactive architecture, “…a multiple-loop system in which one enters into a conversation; a continual and constructive information exchange.”

 Marcotte concludes, “This is our way forward.
 Rather than tailoring disconnected designs to each of an ever-increasing number of web devices, we can treat them as facets of the same experience.”

 Responsive Web Design has expanded our minds and deepened our understanding of how connected experiences can be designed to delight guests on any device, “stationary or mobile, small screen or large” (Tim Berners-Lee, Long Live the Web: A Call for Continued Open Standards and Neutrality).
-In a growing number of cases, the experiences we create traverse multiple screens, multiple touch points, multiple contexts, even multiple guests.
-To fully embrace responsive design, we must design experiences which respond to more than mere screen size.
+In a growing number of cases, the experiences we create traverse multiple screens, multiple touchpoints, multiple contexts, even multiple guests.
+To fully embrace responsive design, we must design experiences that respond to more than mere screen size.
 We must consider all that we know about our participants and their contexts as they interact with our experiences, based on what we know about their means of interaction, and what we know about the participants themselves, their states and surroundings via biometrics and sensors, both in the moment and historically over time.
-We must respond accordingly at each touch point throughout the experience, through any given context.
+We must respond accordingly at each touchpoint throughout the experience, through any given context.